 Gluten Free Chicken Francese is so easy to cook at home.
 It will be on the table in 30 minutes.

-Chicken Francese is an incredible, lemon flavored poultry dish, which can be found at many restaurants.
+Chicken Francese is an incredible, lemon flavored dish, which can be found at many restaurants.
 Francese means “in the French manner”.

 Now you can prepare it with gluten free ingredients at home with the same lemony sauce.
 It’s so simple, too!

+Okay.
 Ready to make chicken francese?
-Let’s go.
+Let’s get cooking.

 Ingredients